 McDonough was the television play-by-play announcer for the Boston Red Sox from 1988-2004, during which time he was honored four times with the New England Sports Emmy Award for Outstanding Play-by-Play.

-McDonough spent 10 years at CBS Sports as the network’s lead college football play-by-play announcer from 1997 to 1999.
+McDonough spent 10 years at CBS Sports and was the lead college football play-by-play announcer from 1997-99.
 In 1992 and 1993, he and Tim McCarver formed the network’s lead Major League Baseball broadcast team, calling the All-Star Game, the National League Championship Series and the World Series.
-McDonough has provided commentary for a diverse array of sporting broadcasts, including men’s and women’s college basketball, NFL, golf, and U.S. Open Tennis.
-He also contributed to CBS’ coverage of the Olympic Winter Games, calling the bobsled and luge competitions in 1992 and 1994 and ice hockey in 1998.
+Those assignments included historic calls, including Joe Carter’s series-ending walk-off home run in game 6 of the 1993 World Series for the Toronto Blue Jays.

-In May 2007, he received an honorary Doctor of Humane Letters from Southern Vermont College, in recognition of his career, community service and personal achievements, and was the Commencement Speaker at graduation.
+A native of Boston, McDonough graduated cum laude from Syracuse University in 1984.
+In May 2007, he received an honorary Doctor of Humane Letters from Southern Vermont College in recognition of his career, community service and personal achievements.
+He was also the Commencement Speaker at the graduation ceremony.

 In 2014, McDonough was named to the Hall of Fame for WAER, Syracuse University’s noncommercial radio station where he began his sports broadcasting career as a student.
 The Sports Media Center at Syracuse’s S.I.
 Newhouse School of Public Communications will also honor McDonough in July 2016 with the Marty Glickman Award.
 Presented annually to a Newhouse alum, “The Marty” recognizes excellence in the field of sports media.